gingerbeardman/alfred-mobygames/README.md

 - release information like year and country

 ### Note
-You'll need to configure the workflow with your own API Key - easily done, instructions are included.
+You'll need to configure the workflow with your own API Key - easily done, instructions are included during installation.